Marchenko-Pastur Law for Tyler's M-estimator: Introduction

 \subsection{Asymptotic analysis in a high-dimensional setting}

-Many scientific domains customarily deal with sets of large dimensional data samples, and therefore it is increasingly common to work with data sets where the number of variables, $p$, is of the same order of magnitude as the number of observations, $n$.
-Under this high-dimensional setting, the asymptotic spectral properties of $\bS_n$ at the limit of infinite number of samples and infinite dimensions have been well studied.
-A noticeable example is the case that the entries of $\{\bx_i\}_{i=1}^n$ are independent identically distributed random variables with mean $0$ and variance $1$.
-Denoting the eigenvalues of $\bS_n$ by $\lambda_1(\bS_n), \lambda_2(\bS_n), \cdots, \lambda_n(\bS_n)$, the Mar\v{c}enko-Pastur law~\citep{MP1967} states that when $p,n\rightarrow \infty$ and $p/n\rightarrow y$, where $0\leq y\leq 1$, the distribution of the eigenvalues of $\bS_n$, i.e. the empirical spectral density
+Many scientific domains customarily deal with sets of high dimensional data samples, and therefore it is increasingly common to work with data sets where the number of variables, $p$, is of the same order of magnitude as the number of observations, $n$.
+Under this high-dimensional setting, the asymptotic spectral properties of $\bS_n$ at the limit of infinite number of samples and infinite dimensions have been well studied by Johnstone~\cite{JohnstoneICM}.
+A noticeable example is the convergence of the spectral distribution.
+Denoting the eigenvalues of a matrix $\bA$ by $\lambda_1(\bA), \ldots, \lambda_n(\bA)$, its spectral distribution is a discrete probability measure